vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/23_rAma_Devotion_in_a_shaiva_Holy_Place.md

 Here, in the hour of death, Maheśvara himself gives \(them\) the saving mantra \( tārakaṁbrahma\), thanks to which one becomes consubstantiated with Him.
 14

-The second of these verses we have already encountered in a slightly modified form in the Māhātmya of Avimukta in the Kāśīkhaṇd
+The second of these verses we have already encountered in a slightly modified form in the Māhātmya of Avimukta in the Kāśīkhaṇḍa \(KKh 1.25.73\).

-. a \(KKh 1.25.73\).
 This

 verse corresponds also closely with a prose passage in the Jābāla Upaniṣad